hariclerry/mediawiki/tests/playwright/Report.md

 WebdriverIO offers some great pros such as;

+- Extendable, adding helper functions, or more complicated sets and combinations of existing commands is simple and really useful.
+- It's Compatibility nature enables it to run on the WebDriver Protocol for true cross-browser testing as well as Chrome DevTools Protocol for Chromium-based automation using Puppeteer.
+- Rich feature with huge variety of community plugins that allows you to easily integrate and extend your setup to fulfill your requirements.
 - Stable features.
 - Synchronous implementation of asynchronous browser commands.
 - Excellent API documentation.